How do I select a dog boarding kennel?

-There’s a difference between a kennel owner and those who care for and spend time with your dog.
-The caregivers should be trained to recognize dog body language, emotions and the signs of illness.
+There’s a huge difference between a kennel owner or manager and those who care for and spend time with your dog.
+The caregivers can’t just love dogs, they must have the experience and training to recognize dog body language and the signs of illness.

-Who are the caregivers?
-Can you talk with and meet them?
+Who are your dog’s caregivers?
+Can you talk with and meet them, not just the manager?

 What animal health and well-being qualifications and experience do they have?